cgcardona/SCWD-GeoLoco/README.markdown

 3. doGetItem() - This function uses a for loop to get all of the values from the localStorage and writes them on the screen in <p id="pairs">.

+The CSS magic lies in 3 new styles:

+1. border-radius:5px; - This is the wonderful new way to create rounded corners.
+You can be more specific such as border-top-left-radius:5px;
+2. -webkit-box-shadow:#000 0 0 20px; - This is the way to have a drop shadow
+come off of an element.
+It takes 4 properties -
+- #000 - this is the color that you want the drop shadow to be.
+- 0 - this is a px measurment.
+In this case it is 0px.
+This is how far along the x axis you want the shadow to be.
+- 0 - this is also a px measurment.
+In this case it is also 0px.
+This is how far along the y axis you want the drop shadow to be.
+- 20px - this is for a fade.
+How far you want the shadow to fall off of the element.
+- CAVEAT - prepend with -webkit- for webkit browsers and -moz- for firefox.
+3. text-shadow:#000 1px 1px 1px; - This is how to add a drop shadow to text.
+It
+also takes the same 4 arguments as drop-shadow.
+- #000 - this is the color that you want the text drop shadow to be.
+- 0 - this is a px measurment.
+In this case it is 1px.
+This is how far along the x axis you want the shadow to be.
+- 0 - this is also a px measurment.
+In this case it is also 1px.
+This is how far along the y axis you want the drop shadow to be.
+- 1px - this is for a fade.
+How far you want the shadow to fall off of the element.

 Supported Browser
 -----------------